wdalmut/k8s-crd-events/README.md

 message queue where a controller deploy a dedicated K8S namespace with the application deploy.

+ > Road to CloudConf2020?
+Check it out: https://cloudconf.it

 ## Getting started

 Create the cluster